Personal Rule: Background

-Once summoned, a parliament could take the opportunity to submit policy proposals to the monarch ("bills"), which would be expected to take precedence over ordinances if signed into law by the monarch, although the monarch was under no obligation to grant the Royal Assent to any such proposal.
+Once summoned, a parliament could take the opportunity to submit policy proposals to the monarch ("bills"), which would be expected to take precedence over ordinances if signed into law by the monarch, although the monarch was under no obligation to grant royal assent to any such proposal.
 However, monarchs did increasingly use parliaments more widely in lawmaking as a way of gaining popular support for their policies.
 One example was during the English Reformation, when the Reformation Parliament acting at Henry VIII's instigation passed a succession of laws regulating the church in England.

 The first of the Stuart monarchs to rule England, James I, was perennially short of money and he was obliged to summon parliaments often.
-Successive parliaments thereupon sought to turn the king's financial woes to their advantage, requiring various policy concessions before voting taxes.
+Successive parliaments thereupon sought to turn the king's financial woes to their advantage, requiring various policy concessions before voting to approve taxes.
 In 1625, James was succeeded by his son Charles I, who immediately plunged England into an expensive and ultimately unsuccessful war with Spain, in an attempt to force the Catholic King Philip IV of Spain to intercede with Emperor Ferdinand II on behalf of Charles's brother-in-law Frederick V, Elector Palatine, to regain the Electorate of the Palatinate and his hereditary lands, which Ferdinand had revoked from him.

 Parliament's protests about the war's mismanagement by the Duke of Buckingham, and others of Charles' policies, primarily regarding taxation and other methods of acquiring funds, and Charles' refusal to compromise, eventually led to Charles dissolving Parliament in March 1629.
 He also made peace with Spain and France, largely because the financial burden of waging these wars could not be sustained without funds that Parliament alone could provide.
 For the next eleven years, Charles governed with only an advisory council of royal appointees.